situmtech/situm-android-getting-started/README.md

 The last step is to initiate the indoor positioning on a certain building.
 This will allow the app to retrieve the location of the smartphone within this building.
 As in the previous case,  this code has to be included into the function *onListReceived()* of the call to the *fetchBuildings* method.

-1. We create an instance of SitumIPSManager:
+First of all, create an instance of SitumIPSManager:
 ```
 SitumIPSManager ipsManager = new SitumIPSManager(getApplicationContext());
 ```

-2. We pass a callback that will inform us of possible errors that may happen.
+Then, pass a callback that will inform us of possible errors that may happen.
 ```
 ipsManager.setSensorErrorListener(new SitumSensorErrorListener() {
     	    @Override